-You may, if you wish, submit a creative project instead of the essays for EN301.
+You may, if you wish, submit a creative project instead of one of the essays for EN381.
 Creative projects must be devised in consultation with your tutor, and handed in by the same deadline as the essays.

 What is a creative project?

-Your creative project should respond to one or more of the texts studied on the module.
-Like an essay, it should be driven by a clear research question – this question might be specific (for example, ‘How might a sequel to Love's Labour's Lost work in light of the ending of Shakespeare's play?’), or it might be open-ended (for example, ‘How might a set design for Doctor Faustus respond to the play's verbal imagery?’).
-Either way, the aims of your project should be clear and focused, and expressed in the accompanying essay of 2500 words.
+Your creative project should respond to the primary text studied on the module that term.
+Like an essay, it should be driven by a clear research question – this question might be specific (for example, ‘How might a sequel to Love's Labour's Lost work in light of the ending of Shakespeare's play?’), or it might be open-ended (for example, ‘How might a set design for Othello respond to the play's verbal imagery?’).
+Either way, the aims of your project should be clear and focused, and expressed in the accompanying essay of 2000 words.

 What form can a creative project take?